Alternatively titled: Wherein a large portion of my house was threatens to fall down and now I need a drink.

 And I’m not entirely sure what prompted me to look out the garage windows and stare at the front porch for a while after that, but thank god I did, because after 3 minutes of staring I realized that I wasn’t seeing an optical illusion and one of the temporary porch supports was, in fact, blowing in the wind.

-So, I planted my feet and tried to lift the support back up into place using nothing but my legs and a prayer…I’m not sure that I’ve ever exerted that much upward force on an object ever in my life.
+First, I planted my feet and tried to lift the support back up into place using nothing but my legs and a prayer…I’m not sure that I’ve ever exerted that much upward force on an object ever in my life.
 I think I felt blood vessels in my eyeballs start to pop.
 And, the damn thing didn’t move even a little.

 Then I decided to try using my brain a little.
 And a hammer.